ignlg/node-boot-tasks/README.md

 Call at the end of every task to continue execution (only sync mode).

 ### .do(context)
-Starts to run tasks.
+Process all the tasks.
 Optional _context_ parameter for the tasks.

 ## To-Do
 * Dependency management